decentral1se/calibrestekje/docs/source/examples.rst

    $ sudo apt install -y calibre

-And the first time I run Calibre, I would find that a metadata database has been created in the ``/home/myuser/calibre/`` folder with the name ``metadata.db``.
+The first time that Calibre is run, the database is created in the ``/home/myusername/calibre/`` folder with the name ``metadata.db``.
 If you've been using Calibre for some time already, then you'll probably already have this folder and database.
+All your book catalogue information is stored in this file.

 Sometimes it is useful to start from an empty metadata database and this can be achieved by creating one with the ``calibredb`` command on the command-line.
 An